FjallInvestmentResearch/EQKDocs/docs/source/feed.rst

 .. note::

     At this time, EQKit only supports daily prices as valid OCHL input.
-This is due to the accessibility & common use of such data.
+This is due to the accessibility & common use of such data in the equities space.

 +---------------------------+------------------------------------------------+